Orders, decorations, and medals of South Africa: Order of the Companions of O. R. Tambo

 The Order of the Companions of O. R. Tambo (SCOT/GCOT/COT) was instituted in 2002 to award heads of state and senior diplomats of other countries for showing friendship towards South Africa.

 The order has three grades: Gold, Silver and Bronze.

 The Order of Mendi for Bravery

 The Order of Mendi for Bravery (OMBG/OMBS/OMBB) (originally the Mendi Decoration for Bravery) is awarded to South African citizens who have performed an extraordinary act of bravery that placed their lives in great danger, or who lost their own lives, including in trying to save the life of another person, or by saving property, in or outside the Republic of South Africa.

 The order has three grades (post-nominal letters in brackets): Gold (OMBG), Silver (OMBS) and Bronze (OMBB).
 The ribbon is gold coloured and has cream-coloured lion footprints upon it.

+The Order of South Africa

+The Order of South Africa is awarded to foreign heads of state.
+It has one grade (Gold).
+It was first awarded to Xi Jinping in 2023.